drieswijns/ahornsweeper/README.md

     pip install pulp

 In ahorn the **get_random** method must return a possible game state, based on the information available to the player.
+In technical terms, all the possible states that are possible given the player's information are called the **information set**.
+With the **get_random** method, a player can **sample from the information set**.

     (continued)
     def get_random(self, player):